leandro-matos/100DaysOfSplunk/Dia01/readme.md

 ## Manage data
 **These are some commands you can use to add data sources to or delete specific data from your indexes.**

-Command	Description
+21. delete
-delete	Delete specific events or search results.
+    - Delete specific events or search results.

-Manage summary indexes
+## Manage summary indexes
-These commands are used to create and manage your summary indexes.
+**These commands are used to create and manage your summary indexes.**

-Command	Description
-collect, stash	Puts search results into a summary index. overlap	Finds events in a summary index that overlap in time or have missed events. sichart	Summary indexing version of chart.
-Computes the necessary information for you to later run a chart search on the summary index. sirare	Summary indexing version of rare.
-Computes the necessary information for you to later run a rare search on the summary index. sistats	Summary indexing version of stats.
-Computes the necessary information for you to later run a stats search on the summary index. sitimechart	Summary indexing version of timechart.
-Computes the necessary information for you to later run a timechart search on the summary index. sitop	Summary indexing version of top.
+22. collect, stash	Puts search results into a summary index.
+23. overlap	Finds events in a summary index that overlap in time or have missed events.
+24. sichart	Summary indexing version of chart.
+Computes the necessary information for you to later run a chart search on the summary index.
+25. sirare	Summary indexing version of rare.
+Computes the necessary information for you to later run a rare search on the summary index.
+26. sistats	Summary indexing version of stats.
+Computes the necessary information for you to later run a stats search on the summary index.
+27. sitimechart	Summary indexing version of timechart.
+Computes the necessary information for you to later run a timechart search on the summary index.
+28. sitop	Summary indexing version of top.
 Computes the necessary information for you to later run a top search on the summary index.

-Fields
+# Fields
-These are commands you can use to add, extract, and modify fields or field values.
-The most useful command for manipulating fields is eval and its statistical and charting functions.
+**These are commands you can use to add, extract, and modify fields or field values.
+The most useful command for manipulating fields is eval and its statistical and charting functions.**

 Add fields
 Use these commands to add new fields.